Flash Flood Watch

 Do not cross fast flowing or rising water in your vehicle or on foot.
 Turn around, don’t drown.

-Winds are forecast to be in the 25-35 mph range with gusts to 50 mph.
+Winds are forecast to be from the southwest at 35-45 mph with gusts over 65 mph being possible.

-The strong winds can send trees, branches and other objects into roadways, power lines and/or equipment.
-Winds this strong can damage roofs and cause flying debris if outdoor items are not properly tied down.
-These winds can make driving difficult especially for high profile vehicles.
+The strong winds can make driving difficult especially for high profile vehicles.
+Motorists should use caution while driving.
 The winds can also forcefully swing doors open or shut so use caution when opening or closing vehicle doors.

 For links to the latest weather forecasts, reports, radar and satellite imagery visit our Weather Page at hawaii247.com/weather